Lyttelton Timeball Station

-The tower was subsequently reconstructed, reopening in November 2018.
+The tower was partially reconstructed, reopening in November 2018.

 Context

 A time ball is a large painted wooden or metal ball that drops at a predetermined time, principally to enable sailors to check their marine chronometers from their boats offshore.
 While latitude has long been easily determined first using an astrolabe and later a sextant, timekeeping is one way of enabling mariners to determine their longitude at sea.
 The key to this was accuracy, as an error of four seconds translates into 6000 ft of actual distance at the equator, and 3000 ft at latitude 60 degrees.

 History

 John Thomas Peacock, a businessman and politician, first came to Lyttelton in 1844.
 He built the first substantial wharf and was well established by the time large numbers of settlers started arriving six years later with the First Four Ships.
 Peacock first promoted the erection of a time ball station in Lyttelton as a Member of the House of Representatives, but his suggestion was rejected.
 He was also a Member of the Canterbury Provincial Council, and his suggestion in 1870 for a Lyttelton time ball found support.
 It was the third time ball in New Zealand, after Wellington (1864) and Dunedin (1868).

 The station, which was designed by local architect Thomas Cane, was completed in 1876.
 The castle-like complex initially comprised an octagonal tower supporting the time ball and a three-storey building which provided accommodation, work areas as well as housing the clock.
 The materials used were local scoria and contrasting lighter coloured Oamaru stone.
 Additions were made to the building between 1877 and 1878 and again in 1912.
 The astronomical clock originated from Britain and the time ball was supplied by Siemens Brothers of Germany.

+In 1877 the Lyttelton Harbour Board took over the management of the timeball station from the Canterbury Provincial Council.
+At this time the first timeball keeper, Alexander Joyce, moved into the timeball station residence with his family.

+In addition to the time ball, there was a flag signalling system.
+This was used to send messages to ships, and information about the arrival of ships to the town.
+This system pre-dated the time ball, and continued to operate after the time ball ceased functioning on 31 December 1934.
+The flag signalling ended in 1941, and the army took over the time ball station.
+Following World War II, the building was used by the Harbour Board but had fallen empty by the 1960s.